Writing about a line graph with a future prediction.

 Here is a line graph from the Cambridge IELTS 9 book about US energy consumption by fuel type.
-As you can see from this there is a date range from the past with predictions for the future.
+As you can see, there is a date range from the past with predictions for the future.
 Always take around 2 minutes to analyse the task before writing anything.
-Give yourself 4 minutes to plan out what you will write.
+Give yourself 4 minutes in total to plan out what you will write.

 Note that this graph is courtesy of the Cambridge IELTS 9 practice book.
 Only use authentic Cambridge IELTS material when practicing.
 You can get these books online such as Amazon.com.
 You can also download free practice tests from ielts.org or the British Council website.

 - Static data means that the chart or graph displays one period of time.

 - Dynamic data shows two or more periods of time and how trends change over a period of time.

 Different language will be used for static charts and dynamic charts.
 Before you begin writing, always make sure that you first analyse the chart or graph to see if it is one time period or if the data is changing over time.
 Take 2 minutes to analyse the graph or chart because If you use trends language for a static chart then you will lose marks for grammar.